curityio/chatgpt-example-app/README.md

 ## Work In Progress

-See the [Work In Progress](docs/WIP.md) document to read about further planned development of this example.
+See the [Work In Progress](docs/WIP.md) document to read about components that are in progress.